minhaj-mhd/minhaj-mhd/README.md

 - 👋 Hi, I’m @minhaj-mhd
-- 👀 I’m interested in creating Dapps
+- 👀 I’m interested in exploring new worlds in programming
-- 🌱 I’m currently learning Solidity,
+- 🌱 I’m currently learning Solidity,scilla
-- 💞️ I’m looking to collaborate on projects built on Ethereum
+- 💞️ I’m looking to collaborate on projects built on Ethereum,zilliqa
 - 📫 Reach me @minhajmuhamad on twitter

 <!---